devstream-io/devstream/docs/plugins/argocdapp_plugin.md

     # version of the plugin
     # checkout the version from the GitHub releases
     version: 0.2.0
+  # optional; if specified, dtm will make sure the dependency is applied first before handling this tool.
+  dependsOn: TOOL_NAME.TOOL_KIND
   # options for the plugin
   options:
     # information on the ArgoCD application